-In pickling, the process is about adding acid (vinegar or lemon juice) to a low-acid food to lower its pH to 4.6 or lower, preserving the food and affecting its flavor.
+In pickling, the process is about adding an acid (vinegar or lemon juice) to a low-acid food to lower its pH to 4.6 or lower, preserving the food and altering its flavor.

 - Produce must be fresh when pickled.
 Avoid using waxed supermarket produce.

 - Select the most uniform, unspoiled produce.

-- Scrub food well.
+- Scrub food well to remove dirt.
 Be sure to remove and discard ¼-inch slice from the blossom end of fresh cucumbers.
-Blossoms may contain an enzyme that causes excessive softening of pickles.
+Remnants of blossoms may contain an enzyme that causes excessive softening of pickles.

 - Use canning or pickling salt (not iodized table salt!).
 Pickling salt has no additives.
 Iodized salt makes the brine cloudy and may change the color and texture of the vegetables as well as possibly leave sediment at the bottom of the jars.

 - For crisper pickles, put the vegetables (whole or sliced) into a wide bowl and spread a layer of pickling salt on top.
 Cover and let sit overnight in a cool place.
-Discard the liquid, then rinse and dry the vegetables before pickling or canning as usual.
+Discard the liquid that will have emerged from the vegetables, then rinse and dry the vegetables before pickling or canning as usual.
 The salt helps to pull the moisture out of the vegetables and makes them crisper.

 |Pickling salt||1 pound fruit/veggies = 1 ⅓ cup pickling salt|